Deepbridge Inheritance Tax Service

 Construction risk is one of the key issues to consider with this service.
 Unlike some other renewable energy IHT services, the intention with this is to fund, build and run specific projects for the long term.
 Keeping a tight control of costs and timings will be crucial to ensure the chance of meeting the annual target.
 Liquidity may be an issue in the early years as currently there is only a small amount invested and it is generally being used for construction purposes.

 There is a 5% initial charge and a 2 % annual management fee.
 In addition, there are dealing fees of 0.35% for purchases and sales and an annual custody fee of 0.5%.
 All fees are paid by the underlying companies.
 There is no performance fee.
 Please see the provider's documents for more details on the total fees and charges.
-If you would like a full breakdown of charges, or a personal illustration, please let us know.
+Please see the Key Information Document for more details on the fees and charges.

 - Portfolio size